thisdougb/ansible-hashivault/README.md

 ```

 ### Additional Notes
 The init role drops the vault keys and root token into the home directory of the ansible host user.
 This allows other roles to use the keys to unseal and read/write to the vault.
-This is fine for testing, but you probably want a manual init/unseal process in production.
+This is fine for testing, but you will want a manual init/unseal process in production.
 ```
 ansible $ cat ~/.hashicorp_vault_keys.json
 {"keys": ["4ca011fb3c4a1ba9c97738dfc9a6424c01d3136673c5eb6ad3c86a720b39959601", "5af792ff6f420547f65b132a1b842634e2b8ccedaa00fb76cecc6856139bf04702"],